Anthony Wright, PhD

 2018 Black Families, Cancer, and the Existential Weight of Racism.
 The Political Economy of Intervention: Education and Biomedicine in the Neoliberal Era.
 UC Berkeley Institute for the Study of Societal Issues Graduate Fellows Program.
 Thursday, April 26, 2018.

 2015 Police Brutality and Mass Incarceration: A Crisis in Public Health.
 With Nadia Gaber.
-Radical Pedagogies for Medicine, Community Workers, and Patients Working Group, UC Berkeley.
+Radical Experiments in Clinical Medicine Working Group, UC Berkeley.
 September 15, 2015.

 2010 Welcome to Pinewood: An Ethnographic Account of Poverty and Illness in Permanent Supported Housing.
 UT-Austin Dept. of Anthropology Honors Thesis Presentations.
 May 2010, Austin, TX.